leptr/panvasjs/README.md

 - `randomVector(magnitude)` - returns a random Vector object; magnitude is an optional argument; if provided, the returned vector will have the given magnitude, otherwise, the magnitude is set to 1
 - `createPoint(x, y)` - returns a Point object with the given x and y values
 - `randomPoint()` - returns a random Point object
-- `createCanvas(widht, height)` - returns a Canvas object wit the given width and height values
+- `createCanvas(width, height, canvas)` - returns a Canvas object wit the given width and height values; canvas is an optional argument in case you want to use an existing canvas instead of creating a new one, then you provide the pointer to the canvas you want to use
 - `Vector.fromAngle(angle)` - returns a Vector object generated from the given angle
 - `color(red, green, blue, alpha)` - returns a string color
 - `isInArray(array, element)` - returns the element index in the array if the element is indeed in the array, returns false otherwise